jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **screenSharingStatusChanged** - receives event notifications about turning on/off the local user screen sharing.
-The listener will receive object with the following structure:
+* **`screenSharingStatusChanged`** - provides event notifications about either turning on or off local user screen sharing.

+The listener receives an object with the following structure:

 ```javascript
 {
     on: boolean, //whether screen sharing is on